 Base Price and Daily Price Limit

-Base price is the price determined by the Settlement Price Committee on the day the relevant contract is introduced for trading, and used in setting the daily price limits.
+Base price is the price determined by the Settlement Price Committee on the day the relevant contract is introduced for trading, and used in calculating the daily price change limits.
 For the other days, base price is the settlement price of the previous day.

 Clearing legislation shall be applied.